KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Examples/AllExamples/Example-England-Practitioner-Validation.page.md

-### An example to illustrate to validate practitioner.
+### An example to illustrate to validate practitioner
 .

 <div class="tab">